gaspard-lonchampt/gaspard-lonchampt/README.md

 I am a web and mobile developper from France

-- 🔭 Working on multiple frontend and backend project using Vue.js and PHP
+- 🔭 Working on multiple frontend and backend project using Vue.js, React & React Native, Tiwg, PHP, Perl and PostgreSQL
 - 🌱 Learning design patterns and algorithm
 - 👯 I will love to collaborate on a browser extension to help people on privacy and local economy
 - 💬 Ask me about complementary currencies, music (and my code of course !)